-- Affordable Care Act health insurance for newborns and children is guaranteed issue.
+- As long as a newborn is enrolled in a health plan within the allowable window, coverage is guaranteed issue.
 Insurance companies cannot reject an application or make children pay more due to pre-existing medical conditions.

 Taking the Next Steps

-Check with your current health insurance policy to see what rules apply to newborn children, and check if there’s any necessary steps you must take to ensure that you have baby insurance for your newborn.
+Check with your current health insurance policy to see what rules apply to newborn children, and check if there are any necessary steps you must take to ensure that you have baby insurance for your newborn.